To schedule your COVID vaccine appointment or for more resources visituwhealth.org/covid

 While oncologists know the unique challenges faced by young people with cancer, the issue has been assessing each patient’s specific needs, during limited clinical time together, and finding the appropriate resources – such as mental health services, fertility care, and peer support – scattered throughout the health care system.

-That’s where the new Adolescent and Young Adult (AYA) Oncology Program at the UW Carbone Cancer Center comes in.
-Launched earlier this year, the AYA Oncology Program aims to meet the unique psychosocial needs of cancer patients and survivors aged 15-39, and support them both during and after their treatment.
+That’s where the Adolescent and Young Adult (AYA) Oncology Program at the UW Carbone Cancer Center comes in.
+Launched in 2021, the AYA Oncology Program aims to meet the unique psychosocial needs of cancer patients and survivors aged 15-39, and support them both during and after their treatment.

 Through the AYA Oncology Program, a patient can connect with a hematologist/oncologist at UW Carbone with AYA expertise for an hour-long consultation, outside of their usual clinic visits, over the phone or by video.
 The program is open to all teens and young adults, regardless of where they received their cancer care.
 Since the program uses a telemedicine model, patients from across the state can take advantage of this service.